 For one, the good news is that there are alternatives to getting complete dentures.
-While implant supported overdentures and dental bridges may be options for you, there is no better solution than dental implants.
+While implant-supported overdentures and dental bridges may be options for you, there is no better solution than dental implants.
 The advantages of dental implants are numerous.
 They look more natural than the alternatives.
 They don’t compromise the health of your adjacent teeth.
 They require normal daily oral hygiene and maintenance.
-They feel and function like natural teeth, and lastly, they are surprisingly very affordable when you factor in the longterm cost of care.
+They feel and function like natural teeth, and lastly, they are surprisingly very affordable when you factor in the long-term cost of care.
 Learn more about the advantages of dental implants.

-Now your family’s general dentist may have taken a few courses in how to perform dental implants, but prosthodontists have been specifically trained on the procedure.
+Now your family’s general dentist may have taken a few courses in how to perform dental implants, but prosthodontists have been specifically trained in the procedure.
 Prosthodontists are certified specialists in the trifecta of smile restoration – implant, cosmetic, and reconstructive dentistry.
-They are trained on how to both mitigate and manage risks and issues that may arise during surgery, and work from clinics that vastly differ from that of a general practitioners, clinics that provide for the equipment and environment you need for optimal health, safety, and comfort.
+They are trained on how to both mitigate and manage risks and issues that may arise during surgery, and work from clinics that vastly differ from that of general practitioners, clinics that provide for the equipment and environment you need for optimal health, safety, and comfort.

 When it comes to replacing missing teeth, only a specialist will do.